Wynntils/Wynntils/CONTRIBUTING.md

 ### What to include?

-When filing an issue, make sure to answer these five questions:
+When filing an issue, make sure to answer these seven questions.
+We should be able to reproduce your issue with this information.

 1. What version of the mod are you using?
 Please include a full version number.
 2. What mod loader did you use?